 It’s good for your mouth

+Not keen on drinking apple cider vinegar?
+Try temporary ingestion instead.
 Gargling with a mixture of apple cider vinegar and water can help with bad breath and coffee stains (or turmeric lattes).
 You can even swallow this form of mouthwash if you want some added digestive benefits.
 Just be sure to brush your teeth after to avoid acid wear.

 ACV can help improve nutrient absorption

 If your stomach isn’t producing enough acid, it impairs your absorption of nutrients.
 The acetic acid in apple cider vinegar can help correct your acid levels.
 Adding vinegar to your salad dressing may help you absorb more nutrients from your leafy greens.
+Dressings are a dead way to get the benefits of apple cider into your life on the regular.
+We like this turmeric tahini dressing.

 ACV has antioxidant properties

-Apple cider vinegar contains many antioxidants which help keep your body healthy and running like Usain Bolt.
+Yes, in addition to loads of other health benefits, apple cider vinegar contains many antioxidants which help keep your body healthy and running like Usain Bolt.
 These include catechin, gallic acid, caffeic and chlorogenic acids.

 Not just for internal use, apple cider vinegar can be used topically too.
 If you’re stung by a bee, wasp, or even jelly fish, a few drops of undiluted apple cider vinegar on a cotton ball applied directly to the area can help soothe the pain and swelling.
 The natural acids in the vinegar will help neutralise the venom.